 Why is the cost as it is?
 What am I paying for?

-Participants will be trained to develop design thinking, problem solving and entrepreneurial skills that you will be useful for a lifetime.
+Participants will be trained to develop design thinking, problem solving, and entrepreneurial skills that will be useful for a lifetime.
 In this 4-week program, we will provide approximately 80 hours of instructional time, mentorship from real-life professionals, and post-program support.

 How will students form groups?
 How many students per group?

 Early in the program, we will teach self-leadership and team formation.
 Participants will be provided the opportunity to network with peers and conduct initial team exercises to explore possible fit for a project team.